etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/template-tool.md

 - input1: 3
 - input2: 5

-We can add the necessary code inside the “code here” section to perform the addition:
+We can add the necessary code inside the **code here** section to perform the addition:

 ```
 result = p_input1 + p_input2
 return {“message”: f “Sum result is {result}”}
 ```

-## Conclusion

-This is a versatile template designed to be the foundation on which new tools are built.
-It provides an initial structure that can be easily adapted to various applications, allowing developers to focus on specific logic without worrying about the basic configuration of the tool.